Welcome to M.S. in Counseling, Option in School-Based Family Counseling

 The program operates on a cohort model.
 Over the last 4 years, cohort size has increased due to the number of students interested and applying for the program.
 For the 2016-17, we welcome our largest cohort of 36 new students to the program!
 Due to our intensive training program in the first year, excellent fieldwork training partners and placements, and rigorous coursework, our students are prepared for the job market and gain employment in clinical, community based, and K-12 settings quickly.

 The SBFC program accepts one new cohort of students every year to begin in the Fall.
 Typically, we receive betwen 150-250 program applications every year for 36 positions.
 No specific undergraduate major is required, nor is a standardized test (e.g. GRE) required.
 The applicant must be accepted by the SBFC program through the Division of Special Education and Counseling application process.
+The applicant must also complete and submit the university application.
 Applications are screened by the SBFC Admission Committee and in person interviews are scheduled for qualified applicants.
 Every qualified applicant will be required to participate in a 20 minute in person interview with the SBFC Admissions Committee.

 For further information, contact the Program Co-Coordinators, Dr. Michael Carter or Dr. Emily Hernandez, and please leave a phone number where we can provide a detailed answer to your questions.